What do you have to buy from the funeral home, and what can you get elsewhere?

 Check out our buyer’s guide, 13 Questions to Ask When Choosing a Cemetery.

 Cemeteries and funeral homes typically have an arrangement with a local monument maker to provide headstones and other types of grave markers.
 You might find the best pricing by purchasing a packaged deal (either from the funeral home or the cemetery), but you may also find more options and better prices by ordering separately and directly with the monument company.

 As with most of these funeral purchases, you’ll typically find the cheapest price by calling around.
 Do an online search for “monuments in [your city, state]” and you will often find multiple results.

-However, if you are making your arrangements ahead of time, we fully recommend calling around and price checking each item on this list.
+However, if you are making your arrangements ahead of time, we fully recommend calling around and price checking each item on this list, or even shopping online.

 Flowers and Other Decorations

 Funeral homes will often have established relationships with one or more local florists.
 They will probably take a cut, but it can be worth it just to have one less thing to worry about.